Shakeel95/notARMA/README.md

-The implementation of NOT-ARMA-1 and NOT-ARMA-2
+The implementation of NOT-ARMA-1 and NOT-ARMA-2 (both BIC and CV methods)